cloudmesh-community/hid-sp18-709/project-paper/report.md

 * 4GB of RAM for worker nodes
 * 3GB of free disk space [@dockerdoc2017]

-So at least 12 of the GB would be required for Docker and 4 GB used for the proper functioning of Raspbian. [@rpicards2017]
+So at least 12GB is required for Docker and 4GB is used for the proper functioning of Raspbian. [@rpicards2017]

 Taking these requirements in consideration, there should be a minimum of